 DEVELOPING FINE MOTOR SKILLS

 In the first year, fine motor skills come into play - reaching, grasping, poking and putting objects in their mouths.
 (Oh, yes!)
 This Wee Gallery Activity Pad is ideal for tummy time, with cool lift flap animals to teach them about cause and effect.
 Babies learn a lot about objects from mouthing them, but your old slippers are probably (read, definitely) not very kind on the palate.
 Thankfully, there are great products specially designed for all of this in-the-mouth action.
-These cool silicone toys by Moluk are not only perfect for some sensory-led mouthing, but work as great little fidget items when they get bigger.
+Oli & Carol hand make early play toys from Hevea tree rubber.
+We love how they can be used in different ways from teethers to bath toys or for sensory play.

 We love active fun at KIDLY, so we're big fans of stylish play mats.
 This taf toys I Love Big Mat features colourful patchwork and drawings, which have been designed to stimulate parent-baby interaction.
 As they begin crawling and move from panel to panel, they’ll discover the plastic ring, pineapple teether, baby-safe mirror and the crinkling parts.
 Etta Loves design hip-looking products and this double-sided play mat is just what they need for being on the move - whether it’s jerky head and neck lifts or some epic 360 turns.
 The monochrome dalmatian side has been designed to enhance visual skills for 0-4 months, while the leopard print side helps develop cognitive skills for 5+ months.
 In soft organic cotton and padded for comfort, we love that it rolls up, so you can take sensory play time on the road with you as well.

 Need more inspo for your baby sensory at home?
 Shop our complete range of toys that fit the bill here.
-Or jump on a love chat and we'll be more than happy to help.
+And remember, if you need any more guidance, our Live Chat Team are always here to help, 7am-11pm, every day.
+Just hit that purple button, bottom right.